scarf-sh/docs/docs/gateway.md

 **Is the Scarf Gateway self-hosted or managed by Scarf?**

 The Scarf Gateway is managed by the Scarf team.
 We plan an open source release of the Gateway for self-hosting, when it is out of the current open beta period and into general availability.

-**What’s the business model for Scarf?
-How will you make money on the Gateway?**

-We plan to charge Gateway users for premium features such as data integration with external platforms, which have yet to be released.
-The Scarf Gateway also supports Scarf’s broader model of helping open-source creators connect with their commercial users for everything from support to licensing and beyond.

 <a id="figure_0"></a>